Nino Manfredi: Early career

 Manfredi made his official stage debut in 1947, working in plays directed by Luigi Squarzina and Vito Pandolfi.
 The same year, he entered the Maltagliati-Gassman stage company, mostly acting in dramatic roles.
 In 1948, he entered the company of the Piccolo Teatro di Milano under Giorgio Strehler, playing in tragedies such as Romeo and Juliet and The Storm.
 The same year he started working on radio as a comedian and an impersonator.
 In 1949, he made his film debut in the melodrama Monastero di Santa Chiara.
 In 1952, he worked with Eduardo De Filippo in Tre atti unici, along with Tino Buazzelli, Paolo Panelli and Bice Valori.
 The same year he entered the revue company of the Nava sisters, and started working as a voice actor and a dubber.
-In 1955, he took part to his first high-profile films, The Bachelor by Antonio Pietrangeli and Wild Love by Mauro Bolognini.
+In 1955, he took part in his first high-profile films, The Bachelor by Antonio Pietrangeli and Wild Love by Mauro Bolognini.